 This gap could be a little large as the new R1 hits its top speed of 189.9 mph at the mile mark and about 100 metres before the older model.
 If it was not restricted the newer R1 would get very close to 200 mph and the distance between the two an even wider margin.

-On the road and down your favourite stretch of slow twisty roads the new R1 can’t really use its power though of course its electronics will allow you to lay it down when rpm gets into that wild zone But on slow twist roads it won’t be so often where you’ll get to use that 7000 to 14300 rpm powerband in first let alone second or third unless you have a decent straight in between corners.
+On the road and down your favourite stretch of slow twisty tarmac the new R1 can’t really use its power, though, of course, its electronics will allow you to lay it down when rpm gets into that wild zone, but on slow twisty roads, it won’t be so often where you’ll get to use that 7000 to 14300 rpm powerband in first let alone second or third unless you have a decent straight in between corners.

-The older R1 will let you drive from one corner to the next just as hard even if it has less acceleration available, though this providing you have a very steady throttle hand otherwise you’ll be high sided into a hedge.
+The older R1 will let you drive from one corner to the next just as hard even if it has less acceleration available, though this provides you have a very steady throttle hand otherwise you’ll be high-sided into a hedge.

 As the roads open and become faster or when you are hitting those longer straights the new R1 will gap the gen 1 easy but then we are talking silly speeds hat will mean jail in many countries.